hyphae/apis-log/README.md

 ## Installation
+Here is how to install apis-log individually.

-Maven and JDK shall be installed in advance.
+Maven and JDK must be installed in advance.

 ```bash
 $ git clone https://github.com/SonyCSL/apis-bom.git